Online Slip Detection and Friction Coefficient Estimation for Autonomous Racing: Experimental Evaluation

-To determine the accuracy of our friction coefficient estimation, we compared the measured ground truth TRFC values with those from our approach.
-Our estimated values were $\mu \approx 0.757$ on tile and $\mu \approx 1.086$ on cardboard.
-These values were very accurate compared to the ground truth values, with a mean average error (MAE) of $0.089\pm0.055$ for the tile surface and $0.157\pm0.172$ for the cardboard surface (visualized in blue Figure~\ref{fig:frictionbox}).

-Figure~\ref{fig:frictioncircle} shows an example of our TRFC estimation results on cardboard and tile surfaces.
-The red circle represents the friction circle, indicating the limit of possible tire force combinations.
-The blue dots indicate the measured longitudinal and lateral accelerations (in terms of g) during testing.
+\looseness=-1 \paragraph*{Question 3: Friction Estimation Accuracy} To determine the accuracy of our friction coefficient estimation, we compared the measured ground-truth TRFC values with those produced by our approach.
+Our estimated values were $\mu \approx 0.714$ on tile, $\mu \approx 1.038$ on cardboard, and $\mu \approx 0.860$ on acrylic.
+These values were, on average, \textit{accurate} compared to the ground truth values, with a mean absolute error (MAE) of $0.042\pm 0.032$ for the tile surface, $0.116\pm 0.120$ for the cardboard surface, and $0.139\pm 0.097$ for the acrylic surface (visualized in blue in Figure~\ref{fig:mugtvsestgraph}).
+As expected, our approach showed some variance due to sensor noise.
+Figure~\ref{fig:frictioncircle} shows an example of our TRFC estimation results on cardboard, acrylic, and tile surfaces.
+The red circle represents the friction circle, indicating the limit of possible tire force combinations where maximum friction is estimated.
+The variability of acceleration demonstrates that our detection and estimation approach was tested comprehensively.